xpqz/dyalog-docs/language-reference-guide/docs/primitive-operators/operators-summarised.md

 <h1 class="heading"><span class="name"> Operators Summarised</span></h1>

-**Table 1** and **Table 1** below summarise the Monadic and Dyadic primitive operators whose detailed descriptions  follow in alphabetical order in this section.
+[](#MonadicOperators) and [](#DyadicOperators) below summarise the Monadic and Dyadic primitive operators whose detailed descriptions  follow in alphabetical order in this section.

 Some operators may include an axis specification (indicated `[]`in the tables).
 Note that in these case `⎕IO` is an implicit argument of the derived function.

-Monadic Primitive Operators
+Table: Monadic Primitive Operators {: #MonadicOperators }

 |Name                           |Producing Monadic derived function|Producing Dyadic derived function|
 |-------------------------------|----------------------------------|---------------------------------|